All Episodes

 Why?

-It's It's almost unheard of that a tolling agreement would be allowed to expire when there was a recommended active case and suggested charges to go forward.
+It's almost unheard of that a tolling agreement would be allowed to expire when there was a recommended active case and suggested charges to go forward.

-Right now, this smells like a big cover up.
+Right now, this smells like a big cover-up.

 Everybody had the same feeling I had, and that was frustration.

-Uh but we now have had two presidential elections in a row where the FBI was up to their eyeballs.
+But we now have had two presidential elections in a row where the FBI was up to their eyeballs.

-The FBI sent agents to meet with Christopher Steele, offered him a million plus dollars if he could corroborate any part of his own dossier.
+Again, I'll reiterate: in early October of 2016, the FBI sent agents to meet with Christopher Steele, offered him a million plus dollars if he could corroborate any part of his own dossier.

 He could not.

-Um I don't know how to fix what was once the world's premier law enforcement agency anymore.
+I don't know how to fix what was once the world's premier law enforcement agency anymore.

 Yeah, Sean, you're exactly right.